Shaan106/CUDA_time/README.md

 ```

 ### Grid stride loop

+For data that is larger than the number of threads available in device, using a grid stride loop will ensure computation of all elements.

 ``` cpp
 int idx = blockIdx.x * blockDim.x + threadIdx.x;
 int stride = gridDim.x * blockDim.x;